Whitelaw Road Reconstruction

 Thank you for your response.
 I have a few more questions. -Was there any consideration given to re routing Whitelaw to the left rather than strait.
 If no, why not ? - Perhaps fewer trees would have to be harvested.
 How many need to be cut for this project? -Would also make traffic lights more feasible at the intersection of Whitelaw road and Paisley. -Would have also possibly allowed Whitelaw to remain open during construction. - Would possibly also increase traffic calming on Whitelaw.
 I await your response.
 Thanks Regards Greg Roffey groffey@bell.net.

-G Goffey asked over 1 year ago
+G Goffey asked about 2 years ago

 Thank you for your response Greg.